dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### Flags: DWORD

-0x04 - If set the CurrentFrame field will exist
+0x04 - If set, the CurrentFrame field will exist.\
-0x08 - If set the Sleep field will exist
+0x08 - If set, the Sleep field will exist.\
-0x10 - Always seems to be set, probably "HAVESKIPFRAMES", which allows the 0x40 flag to be read, but doesn't seem to be read by the client.
+0x10 - Always seems to be set, probably "HAVESKIPFRAMES", which allows the 0x40 flag to be read, but doesn't seem to be read by the client.\
 0x40 - Toggle for "SKIPFRAMES".
 I have no idea what it does does.

 #### FrameCount: DWORD